thecodecrate/python-pipeline/tests/spec-001--class-composition-with-partial-classes.md

 ## Background

-Partial classes are a construct used to split a class definition across multiple source files.
+In this specification, partial classes are a construct used to split a class definition across multiple source files.

 Each partial class contains a section of the overall class definition.
 All parts are then combined into a single, complete class.